fabkrum/core-web-vitals-optimizer/README.md

 ### Webpagetest.org integration (paid WPT API key needed) – work in progress

-I am currently working together with the Webpagetest team on integrating the Webpagetest.org API.
+I am currently working together with the Webpagetest team on integrating the Webpagetest.org.

-The idea is to run multiple webpagetests simultanously (mobile, desktop, with & without Cookielayer) and show the results the data of the median test in a table.
+The idea is to run multiple webpagetests simultanously (mobile, desktop, with & without Cookielayer) and show the results of the median test in a table.
+This gives you a quick overview if things are getting better or not.

 If you add random data for the Webpagetest API Key and the test keys you can see a mockup which works based on random generated data.